yu-bêr-tee • Hear it!

 Notes: Today's Good Word is the noun derived from the adjective uberous "abundant, copious".
 You may use the adjective as an adverb if you are careful to attach the adverbial suffix, -ly: uberously.

-In Play: Uberty is a good synonym to relieve abundance of some of its work: "There was a uberty of ideas at the meeting but a dearth of volunteers to try any of them."
+In Play: Uberty is a good synonym to relieve the word abundance of some of its work: "There was a uberty of ideas at the meeting but a dearth of volunteers to try any of them."
 Then, of course, we have Tim Ward's comment in our Alpha Agora, "Give me uberty or give me dearth."
 Or maybe something in between.